HerbertKoelman/cpp-logger/README.md

 [cpp-logger](https://github.com/HerbertKoelman/cpp-logger) is a set of very simple classes that handles logging.
 Yes !
 I know, one more.
 And you're right.

-The library was first implemented for AIX IBM's Unix, on which existing libraries did not compile.
-So I had to write my own thing.
+The library was first implemented for IBM's Unix: AIX.
+Existing libraries did not compile, so I had to write my own thing.

 > **FYI** It's still used to log messages by programs that are in production :-)